 Wilson has one job this year and that is "Not to F-up the Glengarry leads."

-If Wilson does that job, Tomlin deserves no credit.
-It would be like giving an NBA general manager who ran a team into the lottery draft through sheer mismanagement and poor decisions only to find they lucked out and got the best player in the draft.
+Giving Tomlin credit for brining Wilson and Fields would be like giving an NBA general manager who ran a team into the lottery draft through sheer mismanagement and poor decisions only to find they lucked out and got the best player in the draft.
+That is a best case scenario.

 You read it here first: If there is no joy in Yinzerville come December, it won't be because of this draft class, or the aging defensive unit.
 It will be simply a case of our luck running out and us getting exactly what we paid for at WeBuyAnyQB.com.